Soul in the Hole (soundtrack)

 Soul in the Hole is the soundtrack album to the 1997 film of the same name.
 It was released through Loud Records on July 29, 1997.
 It peaked at number 73 on the Billboard 200 chart and number 13 on the Top R&B/Hip-Hop Albums chart.
-The track "You Ain't A Killer" later appeared on Big Pun's album Capital Punishment.
+The tracks "You Ain't A Killer" and "Los Angeles Times" later appeared on Big Pun's album Capital Punishment and Xzibit's album 40 Dayz & 40 Nightz respectively.